Richard Bourke, 6th Earl of Mayo: Background and education

 Mayo was born in Dublin, Ireland, the eldest son of Robert Bourke, 5th Earl of Mayo (the son of Hon.
 Richard Burke, Bishop of Waterford and Lismore), and his wife, Anne Charlotte, daughter of the Hon.
 John Jocelyn.
 His younger brother the Hon.
 Robert Bourke was also a successful politician.
-He was educated at Trinity College, Dublin.
+He was educated at Trinity College, Dublin (attaining BA in 1844, MA in 1851, and LLD in 1852).
 He and his brothers were accomplished horsemen and enjoyed fox hunting.